arpg/coloradar-library/examples/README.md

 - Mount your local data directory and the current directory

-## 3. Using the FOV Notebook
+## 3. Using the Demo Notebook

 ### 3.1.
 Run the Jupyter Server

-The `fov.ipynb` notebook is designed to help you select the appropriate radar configuration for your dataset.
+The `demo.ipynb` notebook is designed to help you select the appropriate radar configuration for your dataset.
 To use it:

 1. Start the Jupyter server:
    ```bash